Andy34G7/time-capsule/implementation plan.md

 ## 9. Future Enhancements

 - Email reminders when a capsule becomes available (Resend, SES, or any transactional email provider).
-- User accounts for managing personal capsules instead of passphrases.
+- User accounts powered by OAuth so capsules can be tied to `owner_id` and only visible to the authenticated creator unless explicitly shared.
 - Full-text search using Turso full-text virtual tables or an external search service (Typesense, OpenSearch).
 - Export/import capsules as encrypted bundles for offline archiving.